l0rddarkf0rce/SpeedTest-Chart/README.md

 code is not perfect, and I know that there are much better/prettier/efficient/etc. ways to do things, but it works and it is easy to follow and understand.

+# Populate the database
+Here are the steps to populate the DB.
+I do all of this on a linux box so commands given will be linux, if you use Windows or Mac you need to figure it out on oyur own, but the steps should be similar.

+	1. Download the speedtest CLI for your OS from (https://www.speedtest.net/apps/cli)
+	2. Extract the files and put somewhere where you can run it (somewhere in your path)
+	3. I created a script that I run via cron
+		#!/bin/bash
+		fn="/data/speedtest/"$(hostname)"-"$(date +"%s")".json"
+		/usr/local/bin/speedtest -f json > $fn
+	4. I created a python script that grabs the JSON file and adds the data to the database.
+Eventually I will put the script here (it needs a lot of cleaning), but feel free to create your own and use that.
+	5. I created 2 cron jobs that run every 4 hours that run each of the scripts 10 */4 * * * /usr/bin/dospeedtest 2>&1       <- This is the file created on #3
+		20 */4 * * * /usr/bin/json2db 2>&!           <- This is the script on #4

+If you have any questions let me know and I'll do my best to help.

+# License
 ISC License (ISC)
 Copyright 2021 L0rddarkF0rce